BIM4CE

 Jointly developed action plan consisting of precise methodologies for accomplishing the outlined strategy towards a bridge monitoring system based on real-time data acquisition & digital twins

 As the project unfolded, a key chapter focused on bringing together two powerful innovations: the digital twin and the advanced measurement system.
-These solutions, developed in Outputs 2.1 and 2.2, were not just theoretical—they were ready to be deployed.
-The action plan set the stage for their integration within Work Package 3, aiming to apply them seamlessly to bridges in Slovenia, Germany, and Italy.
+These solutions, developed were not just theoretical, they were ready to be deployed.
+The action plan set the stage to apply them seamlessly to bridges in Slovenia, Germany, and Italy.
 By combining these tools in real-world settings, the project ensured that stakeholders could experience the full potential of digital infrastructure management.
 The coordinated rollout across three countries laid the groundwork for broader European adoption, proving that when innovation is shared, its benefits multiply.

 Type of output: Strategies and action plans